Ugenteraan/Sagemaker-TF-Flask/README.md

 # Sagemaker-TF-Flask
-An example of tensorflow model being deployed in Sagemaker.
+An example of a trained tensorflow model being deployed in Sagemaker.
 Flask is used as a web framework.